What Does It Mean When a Narcissist Is Obsessed With You?

 As psychology professor Beverley Fehr notes “transforming the victim story into a survivor story allows us to rewrite…and take charge.”
 Seek nuance – avoid black-or-white depictions since abuse exists on a spectrum.

-Beware false hopes they will radically change without intensive treatment.
+Beware of false hopes they will radically change without intensive treatment.
 You cannot fix them.
 Release responsibility for their healing journey through compassion.

 Enlist Your Support System

-Isolation worsens trauma’s impact by preventing reality checks. share your story with trusted confidants to release shame and process objectively.
+Isolation worsens trauma’s impact by preventing reality checks.
+Share your story with trusted confidants to release shame and process objectively.
 Maintain perspective – many have walked this road before.

-Author Natalie Pigrum encourages survivors to “find people in your life who build you up…Focus your energies on those who encourage and empower you.”
+Author Natalie Pigrum advises survivors to “find people who lift you up.
+Focus on those who encourage and empower you.”
 Your community will help ground you until inner peace returns.

 The Greatest Revenge?
-A Life Well-Lived

 Most narcissistic relationships follow a “peak-crash” emotional arc the severance; this too shall pass.
 Be gentle with yourself – active healing unfolds layer by layer like an onion over time.
 Keep taking the next bold steps.